j1nz/content-cache/README.md

 $ php -S localhost:8000
 ```

-Going to http://localhost:8000/hello/world will now display your content cached.
+Going to http://localhost:8000/cache/array or http://localhost:8000/cache/plaintext will now display your content cached.

-## Note

-It's only save arrays to json file on dish.